 - Paths: Mainly grass and dirt paths and a few short sections along quiet country roads.

 - Accessibility: One bridge stile, lots of kissing gates and some steep uphill sections.

 - Toilets: There are public toilets in the Back Lane car park next to the library in Winchcombe (20p), but none along the route other than for visitors to Sudeley Castle.

 - Facilities: There are lots of places to eat and drink in Winchcombe, including the tea room in the Winchcombe Antiques Centre and the White Hart and Plaisterers Arms pubs, which are all on the walk route.
 There’s also a café at Sudeley Castle Visitors’ Centre when it’s open.

 Click on the map above to be taken to Wikiloc, a free app where you can download a map and GPS directions for the Winchcombe and Sudeley Castle walk.

 The starting point for the walk is Winchcombe’s war memorial on Gloucester Street (GL54 5LW).
 If you’re travelling by car, there’s paid parking at the Back Lane car park (GL54 5PZ) which costs £1 all day and is a couple of minutes’ walk via Cowl Lane to the starting point of the walk.

 If you’re travelling by public transport, the nearest train station is in Cheltenham, and the Stagecoach W and Pulhams 606 buses both run from Pittville Street in Cheltenham to Winchcombe.
 The W takes 25 minutes and the 606 50 minutes (though neither run on Sundays).

-You could also travel to Winchcombe in style on a Gloucester–Warwickshire Steam Railway train from Cheltenham Racecourse – though the service only runs on certain dates.
+You could also travel to Winchcombe in style on a Gloucestershire–Warwickshire Steam Railway train from Cheltenham Racecourse – though the service only runs on certain dates.